udelcodes/udelcodes.github.io/crypto2.md

 ## Wacky Encryption

-First, let's check out this [Wacky Encryption](https://codepen.io/AndyNovo/full/jOWqrYQ).
+The STARS have uncovered this [Wacky Encryption](https://codepen.io/AndyNovo/full/jOWqrYQ) that they believe the CRABS are using to send messages back and forth to each other.
-Click on the link above and it will open a web app that lets you encode messages based on a specific starting seed, or a starting number.
+Click on the link above so we can try to understand how the CRABS are encrypting their data and practice using it.
-This web app incorporates 2 main ideas that we hope you understand by the end of the lesson: randomness and mixing letters with numbers.
+We believe the CRABS are encorporating 2 concepts: randomness and mixing letters with numbers.

  - Try to write a secret message using the Wacky Encryption.
 See what happens to the message as you change the seed.
  - Now write a secret message and send it in the chat.
 Don't forget to include the seed or we won't be able to decode your message!